Masum58/silks-plus-sms-ivr-booking-system/VAPI_COMPLETE_SYSTEM_PROMPT.md

    - *Ask:* "Is there an apartment, suite, or unit number?" (if applicable).
    - Confirm the complete delivery address.
 5. **Driver Notes:** Ask "Do you have any special instructions for the driver?" (e.g., Ring doorbell, Leave at door).
-6. **Payment Method:** Ask "Would you like to pay via Cash, Wallet, or Card?"
+6. **Payment Method:** Ask "Would you like to pay via Card or Wallet?"
-   - If they don't specify, assume "Cash".
+   - If they don't specify, assume "Card".
+   - Note: Cash payments are not accepted.
 7. **Vehicle Type:** Ask "Would you like a Car or Car Eataly for delivery?"
    - If they don't specify, assume "Car".
 8. **Book:** Use the `bookOrder` tool with all collected information.